 The following is a letter from the Canada Revenue Agency (CRA), outlining the various options available to those who have received a denial letter regarding their application for the Disability Tax Credit (DTC).
 In addition to these options provided by the CRA, we’d like to remind you that we are also always here to help in any way we can.
-You can call our Family Experts via our FREE Helpline (1-844-311-7526) or send us an email at info@rdsp.com.
+You can call our Family Experts via our FREE Helpline at 1-844-311-7526 or send us an email at helpline@planinstitute.ca.
 We’ll happily answer any questions you may have regarding the Disability Tax Credit (DTC) or the Registered Disability Savings Plan (RDSP) and will provide you with advice, tips, information, and guidance through the entire process of applying for the DTC and opening an RDSP.

 We also invite you to attend any of our free RDSP Information Sessions or Tele-Seminars (to view available sessions, click here).